-Small Wedding Ideas Perfect for your Big Day
+Unique Small Wedding Ideas for your Big Day

 Planning a wedding — big or small — can sometimes seem like a stressful experience.
 Even just writing the to-do list can make it feel overwhelming, let alone trying to remember all of those picture-perfect small wedding ideas you have entire Pinterest boards dedicated to.
+You probably have saved many ideas for a small wedding by now.
 That may seem trivial in the wake of the commitment you’re making, but those details matter so much — both to you and your loved ones.
 But when you’re simply planning a small wedding, there are still plenty of ways to add personal touches that you’ll always remember.
+There are a lot of resources out there that provide unique small wedding ideas out there that you can use (like our blog!).
 Whether it’s remembering to take a moment to celebrate yourself on your big day, or doing something to make your family feel included in your joy, these five small wedding ideas can make a big impact.

 Bring Post-Ceremony Treats